yury-lysogorskiy/lammps/doc/src/fix_ave_moments.rst

 .. versionadded:: TBD

-Using one or more variables as input every few time steps, calculate the moments of the underlying distribution based on the samples collected over a time step window.
+Using one or more values as input, calculate the moments of the underlying (population) distribution based on samples collected every few time steps over a time step window.
 The definitions of the moments calculated are given below.

 The group specified with this command is ignored.
 However, note that specified values may represent calculations performed by computes and